jdevfullstack-tutorials/what-is-github/README.md

 applications like you can embed the file in another site or be your blog.

+`GitHub Gist` - another feature of
+GitHub.
+It is considered a lightweight repo but still has all the features for Git.
+It can be used as mini-blogging site, for others can actually comment on your project or idea.
+It can be used to share code snippets, just like Pastebin.

 `commit` - it is a revision or an individual change to a file